 Check the Product Updates tab (under your profile → Product Updates) at least once a month.
 Subscribe to HubSpot's changelog.
 If you work with a HubSpot partner like warbble·digital, make platform updates part of your regular review cadence - so new features get evaluated and actioned quickly rather than discovered by accident.

-Is Your HubSpot Portal Actually Healthy?
+Is Your Portal Healthy or Struggling?